Lindt Chocolate Museum Zürich, Switzerland: What You Can Expect on Your Visit

 However, after visiting, I think you can take longer because there isn’t anyone rushing you or checking how long a single visitor has been on the tour.

-I’d suggest you add it to your itinerary for Zurich.
 After spending our days in Zurich with friends, we just had a few hours to see the city on our own, so we didn’t linger long at the museum.

 We quickly left and walked along the riverbank and the Quaibrücke Zurich bridge.
 After the chocolate tour, I suggest enjoying a nearby free activity.